javeddevo/extract_json_pandas/README.md

 # extract_json_pandas
-# can learn how to extract the data from json y using pandas in python
+# can learn how to extract the data from json by using pandas in python